Online Algorithms with Unreliable Guidance: Proofs and Algorithms for Online Bipartite Matching

-\begin{proof} First, notice that $\bipAlg$ always outputs a matching that is maximal (i.e., it cannot be augmented greedily) which guarantees a competitive ratio greater than $1/2$.
-The rest of the proof shows that the competitive ratio is no lower than $(1-\beta\tau) \cdot (1 - e^{-(1-\tau)}) / (1-\tau)$.\\ For all $i \in [n]$ we define $S_i = \sum_{1 \le s \le i} x_i$.
+\thmBipartiteRanking* \begin{proof} First, notice that $\bipalg$ always outputs a matching that is maximal (i.e., it cannot be augmented greedily) which guarantees a competitive ratio greater than $1/2$.
+The rest of the proof shows that the competitive ratio is no lower than $(1-\beta\tau) \cdot (1 - e^{-(1-\tau)}) / (1-\tau)$.\\ For all $i \in \llbracket n \rrbracket$ we define $S_i = \sum_{1 \le s \le i} x_i$.
 Like in \autoref{lem:induction-lemma}, we define $x_t$ as the probability the node with rank $t$ in $\sigma$ is matched (note that $\sigma$ is a random variable).
-To start, we prove by induction that, for all $i \in [n]$ it holds:
+To start, we prove by induction that, for all $i \in \llbracket n \rrbracket$ it holds:

 The base case for $t=1$ is obtained simply by rearranging the terms of \autoref{lem:induction-lemma} for $t=1$.
-By induction, we now assume that the desired result holds for $t$ and show it also holds for $t+1$.
-We add $S_{t+1}$ on both side of the inequality of \autoref{lem:induction-lemma} applied for $t+1$ and compute:
+By induction, we assume the result holds for $t$ and show it for $t+1$.
+Adding $S_{t+1}$ on both sides of \autoref{lem:induction-lemma} for $t+1$:

 which proves the subclaim by induction.
 We therefore have that